DiffRhythm: Fast End-to-End Full-Length Song Generation with Latent Diffusion

 logicchains

 What an incredibly elitist, smug attitude.
-You're basically saying people only have the right to hear the music professionals think they should hear.
+You're basically saying people only have the right to hear the music that professionals think they should hear.

 6stringmerc